keithyin/mm2/README.md

 # changelog

+## 0.6.0

+* if the query file is bam format, it will try to dump np & ch & rq to the result bam

 ## 0.5.0

 * if the query file is bam format, it will try to dump np & ch to the result bam